yxj0312/docs/Design Patterns in PHP/Ep1 The Decorator Pattern.md

 > Very quickly the server breaks down for following reasons:

 1. The class numbers will be insane
-2. Hard coding preis here, if the  basic inspection changes to 25, you will have to change it in multiple place
+2. Hard coding here, if the  basic inspection changes to 25, you will have to change it in multiple place
 3. There is no way to decorator or extend the behavior of our basicInspection without hard coding or creating these new classes